bensenx/bensenx.github.io/_teaching/Cesar.md

 * Use the [registration system](https://bensenx.github.io/improvements/registration) to book complete unit into cart
 * Get the idea of using magnet to install [flex screen](https://bensenx.github.io/improvements/magnets)
 * One of the main members providing wheeler job site service

+Responsibility of Cesar in Eurotek:
+* Assemble hardware for window units
+* Glaze windows and doors
+* Load units to racks and packing them
+* Cut glazing beads
+* Mullion assembly for windows
+* Door gasket replacement